garbados/ambition-game/README.md

 - *Squadron*: A unit that can move one space on an **advance** action.
 - *Battalion*: A unit that can move two spaces on an **advance** action.
 This means it can *flank* at a range of two spaces.

+### Reading the board

+Each space on the board is represented by three characters which encode the different properties of a space.

+- The first character is the *infrastructure* level. `_` means the space has no *infrastructure*; `-` means it has 1; `*` means it has 2. `x` means the space is *despoiled*.
+- The second character indicates the player that has *claimed* the space.
+If the space is occupied by a unit, this also indicates who that unit belongs to.
+If the space is *unclaimed*, the second character will be `_`.
+- The third character indicates the presence and level of the unit occupying the space.
+If the space is not occupied by a unit, the third character will be `_`.
+If it is occupied by a squadron, the character will be `s`.
+If by a battalion, `B`.

+For example:

+- `___` indicates a space with no *infrastructure*, no claimant, and no unit.
+- `-1s` indicates a space with 1 *infrastructure* and a squadron belonging to player 1.
+- `*4_` indicates a space with 2 *infrastructure* claimed by player 4, but which is not occupied by a unit.

 ## Usage